mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 A major version increment signifies breaking changes in the SDK.
 The rules for major version increments are as follows:

-1. When the Versioned API version is introduced SDK undergoes breaking changes, the major version must be incremented.
-For example `vYYYYMMDD` will become `v20300101`
+1. When MongoDB introduces a new version of the Versioned API or the SDK undergoes breaking changes, increment the major version.
+For example, `vYYYYMMDD` will become `v20300101`.
-2. If there are other significant breaking changes in the SDK, not related to the Versioned API, the major version must also be incremented in the last 3 digits.
+2. If there are other significant breaking changes in the SDK that are unrelated to the Versioned API, increment the last three digits of the major version.
 3. The major version must include the date of the Versioned API and three digits for other possible breaking changes.

 #### Minor Version (vYYYYMMDDXXX.Y.0)

-A minor version increment represents iterations of the same Versioned API.
-The rules for minor version increments are as follows:

-1. When new features or enhancements are added to the SDK that are backward-compatible with the previous minor version, the minor version must be incremented.
+A minor version increment represents iterations of the Atlas Go SDK based on the same version of the Versioned API.
+When MongoDB adds new features or enhancements to the SDK that are backward-compatible with the previous minor version, increment the minor version.

 #### Patch Version (vYYYYMMDDXXX.Y.Z)